rapodaca/dialect/src/manuscript.md

 The encoding of cuts is likely to pose special challenges for writers.
 For a cut across a PPB, care must be taken to report the correct parity.
 Consider *trans*-cyclooctene.
 The correct encoding accounts for the reverse in parity at the left-hand side (e.g., `C\1C=C/CCCCC/1`).
 Moreover, the double-encoding of the PPB bond type can lead to inconsistencies that must be reported by a reader (e.g., the invalid string `C/1C=C/CCCCC/1`).
 Such errors can be avoided by encoding the bond type of one side or the other side of a cut, but not both. (e.g., `C\1C=C/CCCCC/1` or `C1C=C/CCCCC/1`).
 A cut across a bond attached to an atom with a stereodescriptor must take bond ordering into consideration.
 For example, the string `O[C@H]1NC1` encodes the same absolute configuration as the string `O[C@H](C1)N1`, but the *opposite* configuration as `O[C@H](N1)C1`.

 [Figure: Difficult Cuts]

+The presence of conformational restriction about a double bond presents a special challenge to writers.
+Few other molecular graph systems distribute a conformation descriptor over two or more bonds the way that PPBs does.
+Instead, descriptors are more likely to be localized at the double bond.
+Producing the necessary PPBs from a descriptor localized at the double bond is likely to be non-trivial.
+An approach to the reverse problem was presented previously (Reading Strings section).
+That approach can also be adapted to the reverse problem.

+[Figure: writing conformation]

 Writers should carefully weigh the non-negligible costs of atom selection.
 Algorithms for doing so sometimes involve the perceptions of cycles, and often exhibit superlinear time complexity.
 Very often a reader must perform a global deselection to arrive at a localized valence bond representation, which at the very least requires pruning and a maximal matching procedure.
 In this sense atom selection imposes two sets of costs: one on the writer and the other on every subsequent reader forever into the future.